 Chapter 5 Facilitating Market Competition and Strengthening Consumer Protection

-Handling of and Investigations into Competition Complaints in the Telecommunications and Broadcasting Sectors, and Merger & Acquisition Cases in the Telecommunications Sector
+Handling of and Investigations into Competition Complaints in the Telecommunications and Broadcasting Sectors and Merger & Acquisition Cases in the Telecommunication Sector

-The CA is conferred concurrent jurisdiction with the C&ED to enforce the fair trading sections of the TDO in relation to the commercial practices of licensees under the TO and the BO directly connected with the provision of telecommunications and broadcasting services.
-The two enforcement agencies have issued enforcement guidelines for traders and consumers as to the operation of the fair trading sections, and entered into a memorandum of understanding to co-ordinate the performance of their functions under the amended TDO.
+The CA is conferred concurrent jurisdiction with the Customs and Excise Department to enforce the fair trading sections of the TDO in relation to the commercial practices of licensees under the TO and the BO directly connected with the provision of telecommunications and broadcasting services.
+The two enforcement agencies have entered into an MoU to co-ordinate the performance of their functions under the fair trading sections of the TDO and have issued a set of enforcement guidelines to provide guidance for traders and consumers as to the operation of the fair trading sections.

-From 19 July 2013 to 31 March 2015, OFCA received a total of 1 486 complaints under the TDO.
-Of these complaints, 1 155 were closed due to insufficient evidence to suspect/establish a contravention, or they fell outside the scope of the TDO; 105 complaints were closed after the CA issued advisory letters to the licensees concerned to bring to their attention the subject matter and advise them of the need to improve their relevant commercial practices in relation to the sale or supply or promotion of telecommunications or broadcasting services to consumers; and the remaining 226 complaints were under process at various stages.
+From 1 April 2016 to 31 March 2017, OFCA handled a total of 457 complaints under the TDO.
+Of these cases, 373 were closed due to insufficient evidence to suspect/establish a contravention, or because they fell outside the scope of the TDO; 16 cases were closed after the CA issued advisory letters to the licensees concerned to bring to their attention the subject matter and advise them of the need to improve their relevant commercial practices in relation to the sale, supply or promotion of telecommunications or broadcasting services to consumers; and the remaining 68 cases were under processing at various stages.

-Under the UEMO, we have established three Do-Not-Call (“DNC”) Registers for facsimile messages, short messages and pre-recorded telephone messages.
-Commercial electronic messages must not be sent to registered numbers unless the senders have obtained consent from the registered users.
-By March 2015, more than 2.7 million numbers were registered with these three DNC Registers.
-Apart from the need to respect the wishes of the registered users of the DNC Registers, senders of commercial electronic messages are also required under the UEMO to comply with a number of sending rules.
-For example, they must provide their contact information and an “unsubscribe facility” in their commercial electronic messages so that the recipients can approach the sender concerned and indicate their wish not to receive further commercial electronic messages.
+We have established three Do-Not-Call (“DNC”) Registers for facsimile messages, short messages and pre-recorded telephone messages under the UEMO.
+Commercial electronic messages (“CEMs”) must not be sent to registered numbers unless the senders have obtained consent from the registered users.
+By March 2017, more than 2.8 million numbers were registered with these three DNC Registers.
+Apart from not sending CEMs to the registered users of the DNC Registers, senders of CEMs are also required under the UEMO to comply with a number of sending rules.
+For example, they must provide the recipients with their contact information and an “unsubscribe facility” in their CEMs so that the recipients can approach the sender concerned and unsubscribe from receiving their CEMs.

-In 2012/13, 2013/14 and 2014/15, the total number of reports received in relation to suspected contraventions of UEMO were 2 410, 1 998 and 2 068 respectively.
-Although the number of reports in 2014/15 was comparable to that of 2013/14, we observed a progressive shift of spamming activities from the traditional means of faxes and pre-recorded voice messages to the use of mobile messaging applications to send short messages.
+In 2016/17, a total of 803 reports in relation to suspected contraventions of UEMO were received, a reduction of about 53% from that of the previous year.
 We will continue to monitor the compliance situation on various platforms and streamline the procedures for more effective enforcement.

-In the event of repeated contraventions by the senders of commercial electronic messages, we may issue enforcement notices under section 38 of the UEMO, directing the sender to take steps to remedy the offences.
+In the event of repeated contraventions by the senders of CEMs, we may issue enforcement notices in accordance with section 38 of the UEMO, directing the senders to take steps to remedy the contraventions.
 Anyone who fails to comply with the enforcement notice may be liable to a fine of up to HK$100,000 on the first conviction.
-In 2014/15, we issued an enforcement notice to a sender.
-During the period, we have been actively pursuing a sender of an identical short message promoting a tutor referral service via the WhatsApp Messenger platform on the Internet, which cumulatively resulted in over 1 000 reports submitted to OFCA.
+In 2016/17, a commercial facsimile sender was convicted by the Magistrates’ Court of contravention of the enforcement notice served on him for sending CEMs in contravention of the UEMO.

 Consumer Education Programmes